Akron Zips football: Terry Bowden era (2012–2018)

 In 2015, the Zips finished the season at 8–5 with a 5–3 record in MAC play to finish in a tie for second place in the MAC East Division.
 To kick off the season, Bowden led the Zips into Norman, Oklahoma for a showdown against one of the country's all-time college football powers, No. 10 Oklahoma.
 The Zips would lose by a score of 41–3.
 Akron would then lose to Pittsburgh the following week to start the season at 0–2.
 Akron would pick up its first win of the 2015 campaign the following week against Savannah State.
 Akron beat Louisiana-Lafayette in game four by a score of 35–14.
 The following week, the Zips lost to Ohio, before defeating Eastern Michigan by a score of 47–21.
 The Zips then lost to Bowling Green and Central Michigan before finishing the season on a five-game winning streak, defeating UMass, Miami (OH), Buffalo to attain bowl eligibility, Kent State in the regular season finale, and Utah State in the Famous Idaho Potato Bowl.

 Bowden led the Zips to a 5–7, 3–5 record in MAC play to finish in a tie for third place in the MAC East Division in 2016.
 The season began with a victory over VMI.
 The next week, Akron went to Madison, Wisconsin for a showdown against No. 10 Wisconsin.
 The Zips lost the game by a score of 54–10.
 Next, the Zips defeated Marshall by a score of 65–38, the most points Marshall had allowed in a football game in 25 years.
 The next week, Akron lost to Appalachian State before defeating Kent State and Miami (OH).
 After getting blanked 41–0 by No. 24 Western Michigan, the Akron Zips beat Ball State by a score of 35–25.
 The Zips would then lose its last four games of the season, beginning with Buffalo, then Toledo, Bowling Green and Ohio.
 On December 2, 2018, Bowden was relieved of his duties as head coach after 7 seasons.
 His final record with the University of Akron was 35–52.

 Tom Arth era (2019–2021)

 On December 14, 2018, Akron hired Chattanooga head coach Tom Arth as the 28th head football coach of the program.
+The following year, the Zips would finish win less at a record of 0-12.
 The University of Akron dismissed coach Tom Arth on November 2, 2021, just short of him finishing his third season.
 His overall record while at Akron was a dismal 3-24.

 Joe Moorhead era (2022–present)

 On December 4, 2021, then-Oregon offensive coordinator and former Mississippi State head coach Joe Moorhead was announced as the 29th head coach of the Akron Zips.
 Moorhead signed a five-year contract with the university worth $2.5 million excluding incentives.

+So far during his tenure, his finishes are as follows: